 - While lying on an old towel or sheet, place the cloth on the desired body part.

 - Cover with the wrap-around pack or cotton flannel, and place the heating pack on top of this.
-Less optimally, a plastic grocery bag can be used to prevent any oil from getting on the heating pad.
+You could also use a plastic grocery bag to prevent oil from getting on the heating pad.
 A hot water bottle, electric heating pad, or rice heating pad can be used, but hot water bottles and rice packs may need to be reheated several times.

 - Lie on back with feet elevated (I typically lie on the floor and rest my feet on the couch) and relax for 30-60 minutes.

 - Use this time to practice deep breathing, read a book, meditate, or pray (or whatever you find relaxing).

 - After the desired time, remove the pack and return the flannel to the glass container.
 Store in the fridge.